Daddy's Home 2: Plot

-Brad, Dusty, Don and Kurt go to an improv comedy club, where they have a good time until Kurt picking up a woman at the bar annoys Dusty.
+Brad, Dusty, Don and Kurt go to an improv comedy club, where they are enjoying themselves until Kurt picks up a woman at the bar, annoying Dusty.
 Brad enters Don into the improv show, and Dusty chooses the topic of a husband confronting his cheating wife as the subject of the skit.
-As it progresses, it is revealed that Don has separated from his wife in real life.
-Sara comforts Don about his divorce in front of an eggnog bowl, but when Dusty reveals his part in the skit, Don and Brad become furious and Dusty and Brad's relationship becomes strained.
-When they leave, Megan and Adrianna sneak cups of alcoholic eggnog.
-Brad, attempting to get back at Dusty, invites Adrianna's father, Roger.
-Roger intimidates Dusty as he had done to Brad in the first film.
+As it progresses, it is revealed that Don and his wife are divorced, shocking Brad.

+Sara comforts Don about his divorce, but when Dusty reveals his part in the skit, Don and Brad become furious and Dusty and Brad's relationship becomes strained.
+Brad, attempting to get back at Dusty, invites Adrianna's father Roger, who intimidates Dusty.

 The entire family takes part in a live nativity.
-Brad fights with Dusty because he wants to play Joseph.
+Brad fights with Dusty, wanting to play Joseph.
 A drunken Megan begins to swear, and an equally drunk Adrianna falls from her platform, then the crowd breaks up.
 Instead of Dusty fighting Brad, he almost fights Roger, and Don is repeatedly hit in the face with ice-balls.

-On Christmas Day the families, depressed from all the arguing, pack up to leave.
-On their way out of town, they are forced back due to a blizzard, taking shelter at a movie theater.
+On Christmas Day, the families, depressed from all the arguing, pack up to leave.
+On their way out of town, they are forced to take shelter in a cinema, due to a blizzard.
 They see Missile Tow, a holiday action comedy film starring Liam Neeson.
-When the power cuts off during the movie, everyone goes to the lobby where each man confronts his father about his secrets, lies, and attitudes, and reconcile.
+When the power cuts off during the movie, everyone goes to the lobby where each man confronts his father about his secrets, lies, and attitudes, then reconcile.

-Remembering advice given to him by Kurt, Dylan walks toward the girl he has a crush on to kiss her, but instead kisses Adrianna.
+Remembering Kurt's advice, Dylan walks toward the girl he has a crush on to kiss her, but instead kisses Adrianna, although the other girl does kiss him later on when Megan and Adrianna put him under the mistletoe, along with other girls (and a boy) who line up to kiss him.
 Kurt pushes Dusty to stand up to Adrianna and punish her for her recent behavior, but he instead tells her he loves her.
-He then tells Roger that loving Adrianna means loving her real father as well as he is also part of the family.
-Roger almost leaves without Adrianna.
-However, he has a change of heart after everyone breaks out into a song of "Do They Know It's Christmas?" (during which the power comes back on) and he decides to stay.
+He then tells Roger he also loves him, as he is also part of the family.
+Roger almost leaves without Adrianna, but has a change of heart after everyone breaks out singing "Do They Know It's Christmas?" (during which the power comes back on) and he decides to stay.